suraj-singh12/techRefresher/README.md

 # techRefresher
-Contains all the concepts as a revision.
+Contains all the concepts of different tech subjects as a revision.